Skip to content

 So now the tree becomes a full binary tree. after that to represent it using an array we need to give the numbers to each and every node but level by level.

-sequential Array representation of Binary tree in data structures
+Array representation of Binary tree

 after giving the number to each and every node now we need to create an array of size 15 + 1.

-sequential Array representation
+Array representation of Binary tree

 after that store each node in an array in their respective index points. like D has number 1 then we store it in the array at index 1 and E has number 2 then we store it at index 2 in the array.

-sequential Array representation of Binary tree
+Array representation of Binary tree

 so this is the array representation of a binary tree.

-Important terms to represent a binary tree in sequential order.
+Important terms to represent a binary tree in sequential order

 The root is always stored at index 1 in the array.